Svitlana Bilyayeva: Research

 Bilyayeva has worked extensively on the excavations at Akkerman (Bilhorod-Dnistrovskyi) and synthesised archaeological and historical data from there.
 From 2006 to 2010 she was director of the Akkerman Fortress Project.
 She led excavations into a previously unknown 14th century Lithuanian city near the village of Tyaginka in the Beryslav region, which was sited upon the previous settlement of the Golden Horde.
 She has led research into the Tyagin fortress, which was the southernmost defensive structure of the Grand Duchy of Lithuania.
-She has excavated and researched Ottoman monuments in the Ukraine, including at Ochakiv (Özü).
+She has excavated and researched Ottoman monuments in Ukraine, including at Ochakiv (Özü).